Bandwidth/bandwidth.github.io/voice/bxml/callbacks/recordingAvailable.md

 {% method %}
 ##  Recording Available event

-The Recording Available event is sent after a recording is completed.
-Its purpose is to report the recording is available for download.
+The Recording Available event is sent after a recording has been processed.
+It indicates that the recording is available for download.

 ### Expected response